 A free campus email account is available to all students.
 You will automatically receive an e-mail account when you enroll.
 If you do not have an email account or need instructions on how to use the email system go to Information Technology Services in the lower level of the Academic Center.
 E-Mail is the primary means of communication between most administrative and faculty offices and students.
-It is the your responsibility to check their on-campus e-mail account on a regularly.
+It is the your responsibility to check your on-campus e-mail account regularly.
 Failing to check your e-mail may cause you to miss important correspondence or announcements of the many opportunities the campus has to offer.

 Where can I store my belongings while on campus?

 Lockers to store books and supplies are provided in the Academic Center.
-You may provide your own lock for the locker you choose.
+You must provide your own lock for the locker you choose.
 All lockers must be emptied by the end of the May term of each year.